microsoft/vscode-docs/docs/python/environments.md

 ![Conda environment refresh icon](images/environments/conda-environment-refresh.png)

-- To ensure the environment is set up well from a shell perspective, one option is to use an Anaconda prompt with the activated environment to launch VS Code using the `code .` command.
-At that point you just need to select the interpreter using the Command Palette or by clicking on the status bar.
+- To ensure the environment is properly set up from a shell perspective, use an Anaconda prompt and activate the desired environment.
+Then, you can launch VS Code by entering the `code .` command.
+Once VS Code is open, you can select the interpreter either by using the Command Palette or by clicking on the status bar.

 - Although the Python extension for VS Code doesn't currently have direct integration with conda `environment.yml` files, VS Code itself is a great YAML editor.